 To add a flow coming out of the stock, make sure that you start the flow inside the stock box and drag it out of the stock while holding down the mouse.

 To run a model with a converter that changes rate over time, we need to define it graphically (as opposed to a mathematically).
 Click on and open the converter of interest, and then select and click on the TIME function in the Built-ins list or type in TIME in the equation box.
-(You must first delete the value in the equation box.)

 Become graph function